 Cong core committee meet today amid uncertainty over Rahul's leadership

 New Delhi, June 12: Amid uncertainty over the leadership in the party, top Congress leaders are meeting here on Wednesday to discuss the strategy for upcoming Parliament session.
-Issues related to appointment of Leader of Congress in Lok Sabha and Rahul Gandhi's unwillingness to continue as Congress President to also be discussed.
+Issues related to appointment of Leader of Congress in Lok Sabha and Rahul Gandhi's unwillingness to continue as Congress president to also be discussed.

 The meeting of the Core Group Committee comes days ahead of the first session of the 17th Lok Sabha.
 The Congress has to make key appointments to the parliamentary party.